lucaskunzler/sortio/NOTES.md

 - Missing database indexes - Queries on unindexed columns are slow
 - Business logic in presentation layer - Keep router thin, logic in contexts
 - Missing pagination - Unbounded queries exhaust resources at scale

-## Not implemented but needed for PROD
-- Email verification
-- Password reset
-- Token expiration and invalidation
-- Refresh tokens
-- Rate limiting on login
-- Account lockout after failed attempts
-- Cursor-based pagination for scale
-- CORS headers (needed for use with frontend apps)
-- Limit number of participants per raffle
-- Soft deletes for participant records